Vinhphu159874123/Vehicle-tracker/README.md

 - Record model version and thresholds with every evaluation.

 ## 13. Conclusion
 This codebase provides a practical and extensible baseline for directional vehicle counting under real-world surveillance conditions.
-With calibrated geometry and domain-specific model training, the system can be adapted for stable deployment in constrained traffic scenes.
+With calibrated geometry, scenario-specific thresholds, and local model fine-tuning, the system can support reliable monitoring workflows in mixed-traffic environments and produce auditable traffic logs for operational decision-making.